LogtalkDotOrg/logtalk3/INSTALL.md

 The local copies made by the `logtalk_user_setup` scripts have both read and write permissions for the user running the script.
-When used with one of the backend Prolog compilers for which an integration script is provided on the `integration` directory, this setup as the advantage of allowing each end-user to independently customize default compilation flags, library paths, and modify and experiment with the provided libraries and examples.
+When used with one of the backend Prolog compilers for which an integration script is provided on the `integration` directory, this setup has the advantage of allowing each end-user to independently customize default compilation flags, library paths, and modify and experiment with the provided libraries and examples.

 Windows (admin and non-admin) users may also use the Logtalk GUI installer to setup their Logtalk user folder and the `LOGTALKUSER` environment variable.

-User applications should preferable be kept outside of the Logtalk user folder created by the scripts above as updating Logtalk often results in updating the contents of this folder.
-If your applications depend on customization of the distribution files, backup those changes before updating Logtalk (the scripts above automatically make a backup of any existing Logtalk user folder but you should rely on your own backups).
+User applications should preferably be kept outside of the Logtalk user folder created by the scripts above, as updating Logtalk often results in updating the contents of this folder.
+If your applications depend on customization of the distribution files, backup those changes before updating Logtalk (the scripts above automatically make a backup of any existing Logtalk user folder, but you should rely on your own backups).